aliclark/the_wooden_sword/Good News, Bad News.md

 Bad people now have access to (much) more powerful technology.
 This is bad news, and all the more so if widely available commercial AGI products increase in power.

-Eventually attackers will succeed in getting the weights, just as nation states got hold of nuclear bomb designs, and even script kiddies made inroads to nuclear facilities.
+Eventually attackers will succeed in getting the weights and training know-how, just as nation states got hold of nuclear bomb designs, and even script kiddies made inroads to nuclear facilities.
 This is bad news, and is probably the point that everyone should actually be concerned with, rather than AGI self-propagation.

 If the model can be interrogated as an oracle of its own weight values, that would also be bad news for proliferation.